 Extend or Move

 Sometimes the simplest ideas are the best.
 If finances allow, extending your current home could be an option.
-Going up and adding a second storey is something you can do.
+Going up and adding a second storey is something you could consider also.
 Maybe enclosing the garage and turning it into a teenagers retreat works for some families.
+Contact your local extensions builder for a quote

 Talk About Your Feelings.